 So far, I have a couple of obvious examples:

-- How do you get paid?
+- How do you earn your pay ?
 What is the difference between you and a fee-based financial planner?

 - What licenses, credentials or other certifications do you have?